CLI Guide#

 cli.trainer.test(datamodule=cli.datamodule, ckpt_path="best")

 This file enables both training and testing on the CIFAR-10 dataset.
-The model, optimizer and learning rate schedulers will be set in the configuration file as shown below.
+The model, optimizer and learning-rate scheduler are set in the configuration file as shown below.

 def cli_main() -> TULightningCLI: